pulumi/docs/content/why-pulumi/delivering-cloud-native-infrastructure-as-code.md

 type: page
 layout: whitepaper

-meta_desc: In this paper, we make the case for a consistent cloud programming model using general purpose programming languages for infrastructure, managed services, containers, Kubernetes, and serverless.
+meta_desc: In this paper, we present a consistent cloud programming model using general purpose programming languages for interacting with cloud resources.

 hero_image: /images/whitepaper/cloud-native-infrastructure/deliveringCloudNative_pdf_large.png